mcsx03/mcsx03.github.io/2024-07-03-Xworm_AsyncRat.md

 <img src="Screenshots/XA7.png">
 </a>
 <br>

 I've encountered several instances of these threats, all following the same format, so I decided to create a Python script to handle them (link below).
-They use data mapping by setting a key string and then creating another string based on character positions within that key string.
+They use data mapping by setting a key string and then creating another string based on character positions within that key string.<br>
-    - Download a PDF from their site (which does nothing significant).
+    - Download a PDF from their site (which does nothing significant).<br>
-    - Download two ZIP files, extract their contents, and delete the ZIP files.
+    - Download two ZIP files, extract their contents, and delete the ZIP files.<br>
-    - Download startupppp.bat and place it in the startup menu.
+    - Download startupppp.bat and place it in the startup menu.<br>
 Each ZIP file contains a Python executable along with six Python scripts.
 The script runs the first six scripts: money.py, moment.py, update.py, upload.py, time.py, and kam.py.
 <br>
 <a href="Screenshots/XA8.png">